Short field trips

 Time: Sunday: 8.30am-2pm (departing Tolga back to Cairns at 12:30pm) and Wednesday

-Capacity: 50 people on each day
+Capacity: 50 people on Sunday; 40 people on Wednesday

 Price: AUD$65